-If you have any concerns about the wellbeing of a child or young person or about the conduct of any adult then you must report the matter to the Child Wellbeing and Protection Officer, Douglas Ormston, on 07719 681586 or at Tynecatlefc@gmail.com
+If you have any concerns about the wellbeing of a child or about the conduct of any adult then you must report the matter to BGC Scotland Child Wellbeing Protection Officer Ron Yates on 07891317536 or by email to info@boysandgirlsclubsscotland. co.uk

-Full information on how to record and report a concern can be found in the Responding to Concerns Procedure.
+Full information on how to record and report a concern can be found in the Responding to Concerns Procedure as described in Section 6 of this document.